krychu/hrm/README.md

 5. **Robust across metrics.** These findings hold when using best, top-3, or last-5 epoch averages.

 ### Relation to ARC Prize Analysis
-These results are consistent with the independent study by the ARC Prize team ([blog](https://arcprize.org/blog/hrm-analysis), [slides](https://docs.google.com/presentation/d/12IAuVKZXvbW6uCwzDhzN1PBh4fdjypjqyucYzoKJKMg/edit?slide=id.g32b23b2ea24_0_13#slide=id.g32b23b2ea24_0_13)).
+These results are consistent with the study by the ARC Prize team ([blog](https://arcprize.org/blog/hrm-analysis), [slides](https://docs.google.com/presentation/d/12IAuVKZXvbW6uCwzDhzN1PBh4fdjypjqyucYzoKJKMg/edit?slide=id.g32b23b2ea24_0_13#slide=id.g32b23b2ea24_0_13)).
 Their analysis on ARC tasks also found that outer-loop refinement drives performance, while the H/L split is not decisive.
 The pathfinding experiments here provide an additional supporting data point on a different benchmark, arriving at the same overall conclusions.